What is Demand Planning?

 Different types of demand you'll encounter

-Not all demands behave the same way.
+Not all demand behaves the same way.

 Seasonal demand fluctuates predictably based on time of year.
-Heating fuel in winter, ice cream in summer, holiday decorations in November and December.
+Heating fuel in winter, ice cream in summer, and holiday decorations in November and December.
 These patterns repeat, so they're learnable from historical data.

 Intermittent demand is irregular and sporadic, with frequent periods of zero demand.
 Replacement parts for specific equipment.
 Harder to forecast because you have fewer data points.